 Burnout and mental health are closely linked, with each having the potential to influence the other.
 While burnout isn’t a formal mental health diagnosis, it can significantly undermine emotional well-being and may trigger or worsen conditions like depression and anxiety.
 Many professionals see burnout as a warning sign or contributing factor that, if left unaddressed, can lead to more serious psychological challenges.

 Academic burnout also raises the risk of substance use.
-Teens who feel overwhelmed, isolated, or hopeless may turn to alcohol or drugs as a way to escape or numb emotional pain.
+Teens who feel overwhelmed, isolated, or hopeless may turn to alcohol or drugs as a way to escape or numb emotional pain, especially during a difficult time.
 This risk is even higher when strong, supportive systems at home or school are missing.

 The good news is that addressing burnout early can prevent this progression.
 When we recognize burnout as a serious concern rather than dismissing it as “just stress,” we can intervene before these patterns become entrenched.
 Many teens show significant improvement when they receive support that addresses both their immediate stress and underlying mental health needs.